PlantNET Home | Search Flora | Contact Us

 Sheet

-Flowering: June–Nov.
+Flowering: June–November

 Distribution and occurrence: Grows in inland regions in mixed woodland communities; widespread in western districts, except for the far northwest, infrequent in the south.